Derived category of moduli of pointed curves -- II: Reduction to the heavy/light moduli spaces 's

-\begin{notn} Fix a vector of positive rational weights $\bold a=(a_1,\ldots,a_n)$ with each $a_i\le1$ and $\sum a_i=2$.
-Let $\X_\ba=(\PP^1)^n\sslash\PGL_2$ be the GIT quotient of $(\PP^1)^n$ by the diagonal action of $\PGL_2$ with respect to the fractional polarization $\cO(a_1,\ldots,a_n)$.
-The polytope of GIT weights can be identified with the face of the polytope of Hassett weights and inherits its chamber structure with the walls \eqref{zxfbzxfg}, which encodes variation of GIT (see \cite{DolgachevHu}).
-Polarizations within the interior of each chamber have no strictly semistable points and carry a universal $\bP^1$-bundle with $n$ sections.
-More generally, there always exists a morphism $\M_\ba:=\M_{a_1+\eps,\ldots,a_n+\eps}\to \X_\ba$, $0<\eps\ll1$, which is an isomorphism if there are no strictly semistable points \cite{Ha}.
-In the presence of strictly semistable points, $\X_\ba$ can acquire isolated singularities (cones over $\bP^r\times\bP^s$) and $\M_\ba$ is the blow-up of these singularities (``Kirwan resolution'').
-In any case, the universal family over these varieties $\M_\ba$ ``near the GIT face'' has fibers with at most two irreducible components. \end{notn}
+be the GIT quotient of $(\PP^1)^n$ by the diagonal action of $\PGL_2$ with respect to the fractional polarization $\cO(a_1,\ldots,a_n)$.
+The polytope of GIT weights can be identified with the boundary face $\sum a_i=2$ of the polytope of Hassett weights and inherits its chamber structure with walls \eqref{zxfbzxfg}, which encodes the variation of GIT (see \cite{DolgachevHu}).
+Polarizations within the interior of each chamber have no strictly semistable points and carry a universal $\PP^1$-bundle with $n$ sections.
+More generally, there always exists a morphism

+for some $0<\eps\ll1$ depending on $\ba$, which is an isomorphism if there are no strictly semistable points (i.e., away from the walls) \cite[Theorem~8.2]{Ha}.
+In the presence of strictly semistable points, $\X_\ba$ can acquire isolated singularities (cones over $\PP^r\times\PP^s$), and $\M_\ba$ is the blow-up of these singularities (the “Kirwan resolution”).
+In any case, the universal family of a Hassett space $\M_\ba$ “near the GIT face” has fibers with at most $2$ irreducible components. \end{notn}

+\begin{lemma} A Hassett space $\M_\ba$ is a GIT quotient if its universal family $\cU$ is a $\bP^1$-bundle.
+In this case $\cU$ is also a GIT quotient (and a Hassett space). \end{lemma}